scrimba/community/README.md

 Welcome to the community page for [Scrimba](https://scrimba.com/)!
 This is where you can give us feedback, find answers to questions and keep yourself updated on how we plan to build out the site.
 Here's a list of the contents of this repository.

+### Become a Instructor - <a href="INSTRUCTORS.md">Guide</a>
+Interested in becoming a Scrimba instructor?
+Check out this guide, which will help you get started.

 ### _"What does this button do?"_ - <a href="DOCS.md">Documentation</a>
 Check our well explained documentation if you need explanations of how Scrimba work.
 Doesn't know how to record and edit screencasts?
 How to include external JavaScript libraries?
 Just take a quick look on the documentation and you will know all Scrimba's functionality from head to tail.